-Getting a crew in to check the health and wellness of your pipes is essential, and if they notice a crack, there’s no time to lose.
+Call out a professional pipe service provider to look at your sewer main.
+If they notice a crack, there’s no time to lose.
 Getting those small cracks dealt with quickly will go a long way in preventing root systems from making a home within your pipes.

 The best way to deal with tree root penetration…